 Voting hours: 7:00 am to 8:00 pm

-Two (2) CCMC Authority Board Members - For Two (2) Regular, Three (3) Year Terms
+One (1) CCMC Authority Board Member - For One (1) Regular, Three (3) Year Term

 Residency and age requirements: Mayor and City Council: One year immediately preceding the election and eighteen years of age.
 School Board Member: One year immediately preceding the election and eighteen years of age.
 CCMC Authority Board of Directors: One year immediately preceding the election, eighteen years of age and able to meet the requirements in Cordova Municipal Code 15.20.010 B.

 Voter registration: Voter registration applications may be obtained at City Hall or you may register online at http://www.elections.alaska.gov/ .
 To be qualified to vote in a regular or special city election, a voter must be: A) Qualified to vote in state elections and registered to vote in state elections at a residence address within the city limits of Cordova at least thirty days (Sunday February 2, 2020) immediately preceding the municipal election; B) A resident of the city for thirty days (Sunday February 2, 2020) immediately preceding the municipal election; and C) Not disqualified under Article V of the Alaska Constitution.

 Help us shape the future of Cordova!
 The Cordova Comprehensive Plan Update will be a community resource and guide for decision-making on topics including land use, housing, economic development, transportation and quality of life.